-While using toothpaste that contains charcoal, you can ingest the ingredient.
-This type of charcoal is formulated to absorb moisture, including harmful chemicals, and it is often used by physicians after poisoning incidences.
+While using toothpaste that contains this material, you can ingest the ingredient.
+This type is formulated to absorb moisture, including harmful chemicals, and it is often used by physicians after poisoning incidences.

 Unfortunately, the charcoal from toothpaste can also absorb the useful chemicals that are in your medications.

-If you use charcoal-based toothpaste after taking medications, then the charcoal can absorb the ingredients in the medications, leading to health complications.
+If you use this type of toothpaste after taking medications, then it can absorb the ingredients in the medications, leading to health complications.

 You Can Experience Allergic Reactions to Charcoal-based Toothpaste

-The abrasiveness of the charcoal granules in toothpaste can cause additional problems such as making a cavity larger or irritating the soft tissues in your mouth.
+The abrasiveness of its granules in toothpaste can cause additional problems such as making a cavity larger or irritating the soft tissues in your mouth.

 In some cases, an individual is allergic to the activated charcoal, and she can experience inflammation inside the mouth or on the face.
 The inflammation can lead to swelling, redness or itchiness that lasts for several hours or days.